Lauri92/Media_collection/README.md

 using [Sharp](https://www.npmjs.com/package/sharp) and extracting Exif metadata by [Exif](https://www.npmjs.com/package/exif).

+**NOTE: Upon fetching an image from S3 the data is converted into base64 string, and sent to the client side.
+(This is not the fastest or most efficient way but this way the S3 bucket information stays as private as possible).
+This also means that the images and videos might load slowly.
+See Utils/encode.**

 ## Validation

 The application also has some backend validation.
 When creating an account, posting media, posting a comment or updating